nbperry/mfly-interactive/README.md

 $ npm install -g browser-sync mfly-interactive
 ```

-Run in the folder where the interactive is located
+Run in the folder where the Interactive is located
 ```bash
 $ mfly-interactive --url https://viewer.mediafly.com/.../index.html
 ```